LukasForst/blog/README.md

 # Lukas Forst Blog

-This is simple blog with technical solutions I'm solving.
+This is simple blog with technical solutions.